DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/README.md

 ## Test metrics
 We include the following test metric in our code pipeline:
-- Sig-W1 metric: a generic metric for distribution induced by time series.
+- Sig-W1 metric [1]: a generic metric for distribution induced by time series.
-- Metrics on marginal distribution: to measure the fitting of generative models in terms of the fitting of the marginal distribution.
+- Metrics on marginal distribution [1]: to measure the fitting of generative models in terms of the fitting of the marginal distribution.
-- Metrics on dependency: to measure the fitting of generative models in terms of correlation and autocorrelation.
+- Metrics on dependency [1]: to measure the fitting of generative models in terms of correlation and autocorrelation.
-- Discriminative score: to train a classifier to distinguish whether the sample is from the true distribution or synthetic distribution.
+- Discriminative score [2]: to train a classifier to distinguish whether the sample is from the true distribution or synthetic distribution.
 The smaller the discriminative score, the better generator.
-- Predictive score: train a sequence-to-sequence model to predict the latter part of a time series given the first part, using generated data, then evaluate on the true data.
+- Predictive score [2]: train a sequence-to-sequence model to predict the latter part of a time series given the first part, using generated data, then evaluate on the true data.
 Smaller losses, meaning ability to predict, are better.

 ## Models
 We implement some well known models including:
-- Time-GAN
+- Time-GAN [2]
-- Recurrent Conditional GAN (RCGAN)
+- Recurrent Conditional GAN (RCGAN) [3]
-- Time-VAE
+- Time-VAE [4]

 ## Datasets
 We provide the following datasets for model testing: